NEWSMAKER-Nigeria's Okonjo-Iweala makes history as head of WTO

 She studied development economics at Harvard after experiencing civil war in Nigeria as a teenager.
 She returned to the country in 2003 to serve as finance minister and backers point to her hard-nose negotiating skills that helped seal a deal to cancel billions of dollars of Nigerian debt with the Paris Club of creditor nations in 2005.

-"She brings stature, she brings experience, a network and a temperament of trying to get things done, which is quite a welcome lot in my view," former WTO chief Pascal Lamy told Reuters.
+"She brings stature, she brings experience, a network and a temperament of trying to get things done, which is quite a welcome lot in my view," former WTO chief Pascal Lamy told Reuters last week.
 "I think she's a good choice."

 Key to her success will be her ability to operate in the centre of a "U.S.-EU-China triangle", he said.

-The endorsement of the Biden administration cleared the last obstacle to her appointment.
+The endorsement of the Biden administration cleared the last obstacle to her appointment and she is due to begin March 1.

 SWEET BUT STRONG

 Okonjo-Iweala becomes one of the few female heads of a major multilateral body.
-She is expected to join the WTO's Geneva lakeside headquarters within weeks where her portrait is set to be hung beside others of men, mostly white and from rich countries.
+When she joins the WTO's Geneva lakeside headquarters her portrait is set to be hung beside others of men, mostly white and from rich countries.

-Her bright Nigerian prints are sure to stand out among the suits there where the majority of top staff are also men, like most of the delegates and ministers that walk its corridors.

 The Trump administration's main criticism of her was that she lacked direct trade experience compared to her main South Korean rival and even supporters say she will have to quickly get up to speed on the technicalities of trade negotiations.